Things To Do

 Weather

-College Park experiences a humid subtropical climate, with hot summers and cold winters.
-Average summer temperatures range from 70°F to 90°F (21°C to 32°C), while winter temperatures can drop to 20°F (-6°C) at times.
-Spring and autumn are mild and pleasant, making them ideal for outdoor activities.
-Rain is fairly evenly distributed throughout the year, with occasional snow in winter.
+College Park experiences four distinct seasons with hot, humid summers and cold winters.
+Spring and fall bring mild to moderate temperatures and occasional rain, making it ideal for outdoor activities.
+Precipitation is fairly evenly distributed throughout the year, with wetter months in spring and summer and occasional snow in winter.

 How to Behave